-Becky Benson begins her second year as UChicago Head Diving Coach and Assistant Director of Aquatics in 2019-20.
+Becky Benson begins her third year as UChicago Head Diving Coach and Assistant Director of Aquatics in 2020-21.

-In the 2018-19 season, she was selected as the NCAA Division III Women's Diving National Coach of the Year.
+In the 2018-19 season, she was selected as the Women's Division III Diving Coach of the Year by the College Swimming & Diving Coaches' Association (CSCAA).
 Four of Benson's women's divers qualified for the NCAA Division III Championships and each earned All-American honors on the one-meter and three-meter boards.
 Agnes Lo finished second in the three-meter dive and third in the one-meter dive at NCAAs, while also winning both boards at the NCAA Regional.
 Lo broke her own school records in the one-meter and three-meters.